classicPintus/spring-boot-elk/README.md

 ## How to try it
 1. Go in the elk folder
-1. Run docker-compose up -d
+2. Run docker-compose up -d
-1. Wait until all containers have started (check with docker logs -f <container_name>)
+3. Wait until all containers have started (check with docker logs -f <container_name>)
-1. Start the spring boot application
+4. Start the spring boot application
-1. Go to the kibana UI (http://localhost:5601)
+5. Go to the kibana UI (http://localhost:5601)
-1. Go to "discover"
+6. Go to Stack Management -> Index Patterns -> Create index pattern
-1. Add the index with pattern "spring-boot-elk-logs-*"
+7. Add the index with pattern "spring-boot-elk-logs-*"
+8. Select the timestamp field and finish
+9. Go to Kibana -> Discover
-1. Now you're able to see the logs
+10. Now you're able to see the logs